Saturday, March 24, 2012

 Seminary classrooms (left) and one of the dormitories (right).
 In the early 1960s, that dormitory was also the headquarters of Wally Moon's Baseball Summer Camp.
 It was the first place I can ever remember sleeping overnight away from home.

-The 50-year-old complex was finally closed for good in 1974.
-Starting in 1979, the grounds of the former prep school and seminary were redeveloped for housing and offices, and almost all of the old buildings were demolished.
+The Baptist Seminary conferred its last ministry degrees at Covina in 1974 and moved its central campus to Berkeley.
+Starting in 1979, the grounds were redeveloped for housing and offices, and almost all of the old buildings were demolished.
 The gymnasium was initially spared and turned into a racquetball and workout facility, but it was finally torn down in 2005.
 Today, the only campus structure that remains is the Headmaster's house – Casa Mirasol.